photoprism/photoprism-docs/docs/getting-started/proxies/nginx.md

 # Using NGINX as Reverse Proxy

-!!! info ""
+!!! danger "Getting Support"
-    If you are experiencing problems with [NGINX](https://www.nginx.com/), such as failed uploads, [connection errors](../troubleshooting/index.md#connection-fails), [broken thumbnails](../troubleshooting/index.md#broken-thumbnails), and [video playback problems](../troubleshooting/index.md#videos-dont-play), please consider [asking the NGINX community for advice](https://www.nginx.com/support/), as we do not specialize in supporting their product, which is [notoriously difficult](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+nginx) to configure.
-Instead, we recommend [using Traefik as a reverse proxy](traefik.md) as this is easier and more convenient.
+    Since [NGINX](https://www.nginx.com/) is [notoriously difficult](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+nginx) to configure, we unfortunately can't offer you support in case something isn't working.
+If you have NGINX related issues such as failed uploads, [connection errors](../troubleshooting/index.md#connection-fails), [broken thumbnails](../troubleshooting/index.md#broken-thumbnails), and [video playback problems](../troubleshooting/index.md#videos-dont-play), we recommend that you [ask the NGINX community for advice](https://www.nginx.com/support/) or try to [use Traefik as a reverse proxy](traefik.md), as it is easier to configure and much more convenient to work with overall.

 This [tutorial](https://www.serverlab.ca/tutorials/linux/web-servers-linux/how-to-configure-nginx-for-websockets/) explains, how to configure NGINX WebSocket connections between your client and backend services.